TIIC/COAP/UIPCC/readme.txt

 Please refer to the following papers for the detailed descriptions of the implemented algorithms:

-- Zibin Zheng, Hao Ma, Michael R. Lyu, and Irwin King, "WSRec: A Collaborative Filtering Based Web Service Recommender System," in Proc. of the IEEE International Conference on Web Services (ICWS'09), 2009, pp. 437-444.
+- Zibin Zheng, and Michael R. Lyu, "Collaborative Reliability Prediction of Service-oriented Systems," in Proc. of the 32nd {ACM/IEEE} International Conference on Software Engineering (ICSE'10), 2010, pp. 35-44.

-- Zibin Zheng, Hao Ma, Michael R. Lyu, and Irwin King, "QoS-Aware Web Service Recommendation by Collaborative Filtering", IEEE Transactions on Service Computing, vol.4, no.2, pp.140-152, 2011.
+- Zibin Zheng, and Michael R. Lyu, "Personalized Reliability Prediction of Web Services", ACM Trans.
+Softw.
+Eng.
+Methodol., vol.22, no.2, pp.12-12, 2013.

 IF YOU USE THIS PACKAGE IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPERS.
 THANKS!